 A blessed Apostles Fast to our brothers and sisters in Christ around the world.

 Please consider joining the Patrons of Orthodoxy in Dialogue to help us continue our work.
-A PayPal button has been added for your convenience.

 Check here if you would like to join our editorial team.